 Flat drawn sheet glass

-This is most commonly used glass for engineering purposes.
-This types of glass has fire finished surface and as the two surface parallel, there is always a certain degree of distortion of vision and reflection.
+This is the most commonly used glass for engineering purposes.
+This type of glass has a fire finished surface and as the two surface parallel, there is always a certain degree of distortion of vision and reflection.

 This glass is made with welded wire mesh embedded in its body to prevent it from shattering.
-It is available in 6’5mm thickness.
+It is available at 6’5mm thickness.

 Laminated safety glass

 Two or more plates of glass with interlayers of touch transparent plastics are bounded tightly together with the aid of heat and pressure so that even though the laminated plate is broken, practically no part of the glass will fly off and no sharp splinter or cutting edge will be exposed to inflict injuries.
 These types of glass are used mainly in vehicles.